aviggiano/telegram-claude-yolo-bot/README.md

 The bot includes automatic update functionality that:

-- **Monitors for updates**: Checks the main branch every 5 minutes for new commits
+- **Monitors for updates**: Checks crates.io every 5 minutes for new versions
-- **Auto-restarts**: Automatically pulls changes, rebuilds, and restarts when updates are detected
+- **Auto-restarts**: Automatically installs the latest release and restarts when updates are detected
 - **Zero-downtime updates**: Seamlessly updates the bot without manual intervention

 ### How it works:

-1. The bot periodically fetches from `origin/main`
+1. The bot periodically queries crates.io for the newest version
-2. Compares current commit hash with remote commit hash
+2. Compares it with the currently running version
-3. If changes are detected:
+3. If a new version is available:
-   - Pulls the latest changes
-   - Rebuilds the application with `cargo build --release`
+   - Installs it with `cargo install telegram-claude-yolo-bot --force`
    - Restarts the bot process

 ### Service Installation (Recommended)